 - High Risk Factors – these include young drivers, impaired drivers, drowsy drivers, older drivers, and speeding drivers.
 We’ve identified high risk factors, but we don’t have complete insights on the role of spatial and temporal exposures.
 Questions Solvers might address:

 - There is a misalignment between human behavior and judgment, and roadway and vehicle design.
 New, young drivers have a higher crash risk than any other age group.
 How can data visualization tools support and educate people to improve their driving behaviors?

 - In 2015, alcohol-impaired-driving fatalities accounted for 29 percent of the total motor vehicle traffic fatalities.
 How can data visualization tools support first responders’ on-site interventions?

-Challenge Solvers will also focus their analytical visualization tools by designing them for use by one of the following audiences:
+Challenge Solvers will also focus their analytical visualization tools by designing them for use by one or more of the following audiences:

 Multiple Tools, Multiple Focus Areas, Multiple Audiences - One Challenge

 All ideas will compete against the full pool of entries regardless of the type of tool, safety focus area or audience being proposed.